Cricket fighting

 Cricket fighting is a hobby and gambling activity involving the fighting of male crickets.
 Unlike blood sports such as bullfighting and cockfighting, cricket fighting rarely causes injuries to the animals.
-It is a popular pastime in China and dates back more than 1,000 years to the Tang Dynasty.
+It is a popular pastime in China and dates back more than 1,000 years to the Tang dynasty.
 However, the sport has been losing its popularity in China.

 History

-Cricket fighting was nurtured by Tang Dynasty emperors more than 1,000 years ago, and later popularized by commoners.
-In the thirteenth century, the Southern Song Dynasty prime minister Jia Sidao wrote a how-to guide for the blood sport.
+Cricket fighting was nurtured by Tang dynasty emperors more than 1,000 years ago, and later popularized by commoners.
+In the thirteenth century, the Southern Song dynasty prime minister Jia Sidao wrote a how-to guide for the blood sport.
 Jia's obsession with cricket fighting is believed to have contributed to the fall of the empire.
-During the Cultural Revolution (1966-1976) China's Communist government banned cricket fighting as a bourgeois predilection, but it is now undergoing a revival among a younger generation eager to embrace traditional Chinese pastimes.
+During the Cultural Revolution (1966–1976) China's Communist government banned cricket fighting as a bourgeois predilection, but it is now undergoing a revival among a younger generation eager to embrace traditional Chinese pastimes.

 Culture

 Cricket season begins in summer and championships take place after the autumn equinox in late September.
 In Beijing, the Association for Cricket Fighting organizes cricket fighting events and championships.

 While it is illegal in China to gamble on cricket fights, the fights themselves are legal and occur in most big cities in China.
 Crickets are sold openly in street markets, with more than a dozen cricket markets in Shanghai alone.
-In 2010 more than 400 million yuan (US$63 million) were spent in China on crickets.
+In 2010 more than 400 million yuan (US$63 million) was spent in China on crickets.

 Hotels in Macau have held cricket fights where bets up to thousands of patacas were waged on a single fight.
 Prized crickets have become famous, with funeral services on their death.

 In Hong Kong, the popularity of cricket fighting has declined since the 1950s and 60s, partly due to pesticides reducing the supply of fighters.
 In 2004, a champion cricket could cost more than $2,500.
 Lesser fighters could be bought from bird stalls for up to $30, or searched for in rural areas.